jeremyondrey/jeremyondrey.github.io/projects/weeklys.md

 <div align="center">

 <br>
 <p>I upload something to Soundcloud every week.
 This turned out to be the best way for me to get better at the music I make, because otherwise I'd never finish anything, ever.
-It forces me to waste less time and focus my workflow, and after a month i end up with some cool samples that were created in the process as well.
+It forces me to waste less time and focus my workflow, and after a month I end up with some cool samples that were created in the process as well.
 </p>

 <p>Follow the process on Souncloud:</p>